 If you suspect that someone has alcohol poisoning, call 911 or seek medical help immediately.
 A person does not have to present all of the symptoms to have alcohol poisoning.
 The earlier they can get help, the better.

-If you or someone you know is struggling with alcohol abuse, please call us now.
+If you or someone you know is struggling with alcohol abuse, please contact a treatment provider today.

 Jeffrey Juergens earned his Bachelor’s and Juris Doctor from the University of Florida.
 Jeffrey’s desire to help others led him to focus on economic and social development and policy making.
 After graduation, he decided to pursue his passion of writing and editing.
 Jeffrey’s mission is to educate and inform the public on addiction issues and help those in need of treatment find the best option for them.